Diversity Lecture Series

 Military service members and veterans are equipped with the strategies and tools to ensure they thrive in overwhelmingly adverse situations.
 Although they are engulfed in purpose and a mission-oriented mindset while in uniform, many warriors temporarily lose that sense of purpose and falter during their transition back into civilian life.
 Hear from two veterans who have fought their way through intense conflict overseas, battled the hardships of reintegration back at home, and discovered a renewed sense of purpose by helping bridge the military civilian divide.

 KeeShaun Coffey and Mike Rials will share myths related to the signature wounds of our nation's most recent wars in Iraq and Afghanistan, post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI), and how training the brain like we train the body, empowers warriors to master their most valuable weapon – the brain.
 Their presentation will include a preview of the Center's scientifically validated, high performance brain training program that has been shown to support cognitive enhancement and life improvement in many populations including warriors, executives, teens, healthy adults and those with TBI.
-Additionally, KeeShaun and Mike will highlight how a holistic approach to adopting the right strategies and healthy brain habits can propel these warriors to lead the successful, fulfilling lives they deserve.Click here for more information.
+Additionally, KeeShaun and Mike will highlight how a holistic approach to adopting the right strategies and healthy brain habits can propel these warriors to lead the successful, fulfilling lives they deserve.Click here for more information or to watch the lecture.

 September 25, 2015